How to Beat Ogre Oustin’ in Pokémon The Teal Mask: Best Strategy, Tips & Tricks, Rewards

 Screenshot by Prima Games

-Best Ogre Oustin’ Map in Pokémon Scarlet & Violet: The Teal Mask
+Best Ogre Oustin’ Map in Pokemon Scarlet & Violet: The Teal Mask

 There are a handful of Ogre Oustin’ maps that you may get for your run in Pokémon The Teal Mask.
 You can’t choose which one you get, though.
 It’s randomly selected.
 However, not every map is equal in terms of winning potential; a couple of them are way harder to navigate than others in the later stages.

-In my experience, the best map to win Ogre Oustin’ on, especially on Hard mode, is the rocky map with the Berry Tables in the center.
+In our experience, the best map to win Ogre Oustin’ on, especially on Hard mode, is the rocky map with the Berry Tables in the center.
 Compared to the other maps with fences you can get stuck on and long hills that take ages to trek up, it’s so much easier to get around on.

-If you get a map that you don’t like, I recommend waiting out the two-minute timer so you can start a new run because there’s no quit button.
+If you get a map that you don’t like, we recommend waiting out the two-minute timer so you can start a new run because there’s no quit button.
 It’s much quicker to quit a run early on than to play through it, get to stage nine, and then lose and have to start all over again, hoping you’ll get a better map next time.

-All Ogre Oustin’ Rewards in the Pokémon The Teal Mask DLC
+All Ogre Oustin’ Rewards in the Pokemon The Teal Mask DLC

 Completing each difficulty once will net you specific rewards, after which you’ll receive random prizes from a set list.
 The first-time completion Ogre Oustin’ rewards are as follows: